imcharliesparks/GoodGame.GG/README.md

 - [x] Fix bug where bottom drop up isn't cleared on exit
 - [ ] Change alerts to toast
 - [ ] Fix overflow on cards on lists page of titles
+- [ ] Resconsider adding a search bar to the header